Crown and Cornice Moulding with VIP Classic Moulding

 VIP Classic Moulding was established in 2001, in Toronto and have since served the GTA loyally.
 Over the years we have developed a steady clientele through excellent moulding, pot light, ceiling and other installation services.
 We have over the years developed the company and now focus on design, and incorporate modern trends into the installation of pot lights, hardwood, MDF trim work, wainscoting, painting and full basement finishing and remodeling.

 Our team of professionals is committed to our customers, putting the needs of clients as their utmost priority.
 We ensure that our customers will be provided with the knowledge and experience they deserve, and we are utterly dedicated to providing the best service on any project, with any budget.
+Our teams are well equipped and are happy to undertake large and small projects.

-The GTA and York Region including; North York, Etobicoke, Scarborough, Vaughan, Richmond Hill, Thornhill, Markham, Aurora, Newmarket, King City, Maple, Woodbridge, Mississauga, Brampton, Milton, Oakville, Burlington, Ajax, Pickering, Whitby, Stouffville and more.
+We serve the GTA and York Region including; North York, Etobicoke, Scarborough, Vaughan, Richmond Hill, Thornhill, Markham, Aurora, Newmarket, King City, Maple, Woodbridge, Mississauga, Brampton, Milton, Oakville, Burlington, Ajax, Pickering, Whitby, Stouffville and more.